IngmarBitter/defenders/md/Christ/Christ.Slides.4.DeathTheoriesOfAtonement.md

 <p style="font-family: 'EB Garamond', serif; font-style: italic;">"For it is not possible that the blood of bulls and goats could take away sins."</p><p style="text-align: right;"> <em>Hebrews 10:4 (NKJV)</em></p>

 * **Francis Turretin** (17th century), *Institutes of Elenctic Theology*
-  * developed remarkably sophisticated penal substitution
+  * developed a remarkably sophisticated penal substitution theory
 * Written in response to **Faustus Socinus**, whose withering critique of penal substitution remains influential today
 * Turretin's foundation: **retributive justice is essential to God's nature** — not optional, not willed, but inherent
   * Scripture teaches God detests sin and is a just judge